PAOLO DI CANIO says he will field the fittest side in Sunderland’s history next season after getting time to put his players through their paces.

-And after seeing the benefits from the early days of his reign, Di Canio predicts Sunderland’s superior fitness will be even more noticeable next year.
+And after seeing the benefits from the early days of his reign, Di Canio predicts Sunderland’s superior fitness will be even more noticeable next term.

-He told the Football Echo: “My regret is that I only had seven weeks, but it’s not an issue because we were okay (in the relegation battle).
+He told the Football Echo: “My regret is that I only had seven weeks, but it’s not an issue because we were OK (in the relegation battle).